-Operating Instructions are printed on most of the telephone entry systems.
-The systems with LCD displays have a scrolling or static Instruction Message on how to operate the system (locating and calling the resident that they wish to visit).
-The 1835 and 1837 systems utilize "A" and "Z" scroll buttons that a guest will use to locate the resident that they are wishing to visit.
+Operating Instructions are shown on the LCD display on the telephone entry systems.
+The LCD displays have a scrolling or static Instruction Message on how to operate the system (locating and calling the resident that they wish to visit).
+The Entry systems utilize "A" and "Z" scroll buttons that a guest will use to locate the resident that they are wishing to visit.
 Pushing the "A" button will cause the resident directory to scroll up, pushing the "Z" button causes the resident directory to scroll down.
 Holding these buttons down will cause the system to scroll or page through the resident directory rapidly.
 Resident names are listed in the resident directory alphabetically.